-The simple answer to this is no, beer does not contain sugar.
-This is surprising to many people because beer has a reputation as a beverage that will pack on the pounds and stretch out your waistline, giving you the dreaded beer belly.
-But if you look further into how the drink is made, you’ll understand why beer sugar content is nonexistent.
+The simple answer is no, beer does not contain sugar.
+This is surprising to many people because beer has a reputation as a beverage that will pack on the pounds and stretch out your waistline, creating the dreaded beer belly.
+But if we look at how the drink is made, you’ll understand why beer’s sugar content is nonexistent.

 Beer is made from water, grain, hops, and yeast.
 The grain — which is usually malted barley — is the source of the sugar.
 On its own, it’s quite sweet.
-This is where the yeast comes in.
-These microorganisms enable fermentation of the sugars in the malted barley to form the alcohol that you want.
+This is where the yeast comes in; these microorganisms enable the fermentation of the sugars in the malted barley, forming alcohol.
 The hops add the bitterness that is characteristic of beer.

 So, does beer have sugar in it?
-This process shows us that the sugar is actually turned into alcohol.
-So beer doesn’t have sugar, though it does have carbohydrates.
+This process shows us that the sugar in beer is actually turned into alcohol.
+So beer doesn’t have sugar exactly, but it does have carbohydrates.

 If you’re considering another alcoholic beverage to replace beer, wine might be at the top of your list.
 If so, you might be wondering how the amount of sugar in wine compares to beer sugar.

-While we’ve already established that beer doesn’t contain any sugar at all, the same can’t be said for wine.
+While we’ve already established that beer doesn’t contain sugar, the same can’t be said for wine.
 A single serving of standard table wine has just over a gram of sugar in it.
-However, there are many varieties of wines and, therefore, the sugar levels vary.
+However, there are many varieties of wines, so their sugar levels vary.
 The sweeter the wine, the greater the sugar content.

-If you look at the way wine is made, this disparity in sugar levels comes into context.
+If we look at the way wine is made, this disparity in sugar levels makes more sense.
 Wineries make wine by fermenting grapes.
-If the skins are left on, you get red wine.
+If the skins are left on, we get red wine.
 White wine is the result when they only ferment the grape juice.
-This fermentation process will use up most of the sugar present in the grapes.
+This fermentation process will use most of the sugar present in the grapes.

 However, some wines are much sweeter than others.
-This is because the winemaker adds sugar to change the taste of the wine.
-It’s for this reason that dessert wines, for example, contain 8 grams of sugar in a single serving.
-Similarly, a white Zinfandel Rosé can clock in at 5 grams of sugar per serving.
+This is because the winemaker can add sugar to change the taste of the wine.
+Dessert wines, for example, contain eight grams of sugar in a single serving.
+Similarly, a white Zinfandel Rosé can clock in at five grams of sugar per serving.

-If you’re comparing how much sugar is in a can of beer versus a glass of wine, you’ll find that the beer has less sugar.
+So if you’re comparing how much sugar is in a can of beer versus a glass of wine, you’ll find the beer has less sugar.

-While the sugar content in beer is zero, other alcoholic drinks can contain quite a lot of sugar, including mixed drinks and liqueurs.
-The former includes popular choices like daiquiris, margaritas, and pina coladas.
+While the sugar content in beer is zero, other alcoholic drinks can contain a lot of sugar, especially mixed drinks and liqueurs.
+The former includes popular choices like daiquiris, margaritas, and piña coladas.
 Some mixed drinks even have soda added to them, which can affect your teeth.
-These kinds of drinks can contain as much as 30 grams of sugar in just one serving.
-The liqueurs also contain added sugar added by the distiller to enhance the flavor and taste.
+As a result, mixed drinks can contain as much as 30 grams of sugar in just one serving.
+The liqueurs also contain sugar added by the distiller to enhance the flavor and taste.

-Consuming sugar in large quantities can easily lead to weight gain, which can make you more susceptible to certain medical conditions.
-Most people tend to enjoy several drinks in a sitting, and therefore consume large amounts of sugar without even realizing it.
+Consuming sugar in large quantities can easily lead to weight gain, which can lead to certain medical conditions.
+Many people tend to enjoy several drinks in a sitting, consuming large amounts of sugar without even realizing it.

 This high intake of sugar can lead to the development of type 2 diabetes.
-This means that your blood sugar levels are too high for your own insulin production mechanism to control.
-Development or worsening of this kind of diabetes is one of the most serious dangers of consuming too much sugar.
+People with this condition have blood sugar levels that are too high for their insulin production to control.
+The development or worsening of this kind of diabetes is one of the most serious dangers of consuming too much sugar.

-Sure you can, but should you?
-Most often, the purpose of a diet is to cut down on the calories you’re consuming.
-Earlier we discussed the sugar in beer and found out that the alcoholic beverage contains none.
-But that doesn’t mean it’s low in calories.
+Sure, you can, but should you?
+Generally, the purpose of a diet is to cut the calories you’re consuming.
+Earlier, we discussed the amount of sugar in beer and found that this alcoholic beverage contains none — but that doesn’t mean it’s low in calories.

-The reality is that beer contains quite a few calories, owing to the large amount of carbohydrates that it contains.
+The reality is that beer contains quite a few calories, owing to its large amount of carbohydrates.
 Beer contains a relatively small percentage of alcohol because not all the carbohydrates are fermented.
 In contrast, liquors like vodka and gin contain no sugar and fewer carbohydrates because almost all of them are fermented.

-If you’re on a diet and watching your calorie intake, it’s important to factor in liquid calories.
-It’s entirely counterproductive to focus on eating healthy meals and limiting your calories only to drink a few beers later on, adding hundreds of unnecessary calories.
+If you’re watching your calorie intake, it’s important to factor in liquid calories.
+In fact, drinking a few beers a day can add hundreds of unnecessary calories.

-Other diets are not for losing weight, but rather supporting a second life.
+Some people practice certain diets to support different goals and needs besides weight loss.
 It’s important to follow a healthy, balanced diet when you’re pregnant.
-However, pregnancy usually brings with it cravings for certain foods.
-Alcohol isn’t good for the developing baby, so it’s best not to drink beer during pregnancy — or any other alcoholic drink.
+However, pregnancy usually brings cravings for certain foods.
+Alcohol isn’t good for a developing baby, so it’s best not to drink beer during pregnancy — or any other alcoholic drink.